 How To Prevent Mosquitoes in Your Backyard

-It’s safe to say that nobody likes mosquitoes.
-They buzz in your ears, tickle your skin, and they leave a red, itchy welt behind whenever they bite.
+It’s safe to say nobody likes mosquitoes.
+They buzz in your ears, tickle your skin, and leave a red, itchy welt behind whenever they bite.
 They can also spread all kinds of diseases, including West Nile, Zika, Malaria, and Yellow Fever.
-You may be wondering how to protect yourself and your family against these flying pests.
-Let’s take a look at some ways you can get rid of mosquitoes in your own backyard.
+You may wonder how you can protect yourself and your family against these flying pests.
+Let’s look at a few ways to get rid of mosquitoes in your own backyard.

 DID YOU KNOW?
-According to preliminary data from the Centers for Disease Control and Prevention, as of October 5, 2021, there have been 725 cases of the West Nile Virus reported across 38 states.
-This number already exceeds last year’s grand total of 664 cases.
-Of those reported cases, there have been 35 deaths caused by West Nile Virus so far in 2021.
+According to data from the Centers for Disease Control and Prevention, there were 2,695 cases of the West Nile Virus reported for 2021.
+This number exceeds the previous year’s grand total of 664 cases.
+Of the reported cases, there were 191 deaths caused by West Nile Virus in 2021.

 Interrupt Their Life Cycle

 Prevention is key in preventing mosquitoes from swarming your piece of paradise.
 Step one in getting rid of mosquitoes is to interrupt their life cycle.
 Mosquitoes rely on shallow, stagnant water to reproduce.
 Once hatched, their larvae need access to microorganisms and organic materials to grow.
 If you take these things away, mosquitoes can’t continue increasing in number.